 Safety and Security

-The Department of State urges U.S. citizens not to travel to Yemen.
-U.S. citizens currently in Yemen should depart.
-The security threat level in Yemen is extremely high due to terrorist activities and civil unrest.
-While political violence in Sanaa has calmed over the last year, political protests can escalate quickly without notice.
+The Department of State urges U.S. citizens to defer travel to Yemen and encourages U.S. citizens currently in Yemen to depart.
+The security threat level in Yemen is extremely high due to terrorist activities and civil unrest, and political protests can escalate quickly without notice.
 Terrorist organizations continue to plan attacks against private U.S. citizens and U.S. government interests throughout Yemen.

-Terrorist organizations, including al-Qa’ida in the Arabian Peninsula (AQAP), continue to be active throughout Yemen.
+Terrorist organizations, AQAP, continue to be active throughout Yemen.
 The U.S. government remains highly concerned about possible attacks against U.S. citizens, facilities, businesses, and perceived U.S. and Western interests.
 Terrorists often do not distinguish between U.S. government personnel and private U.S. citizens.
 Terrorists may target areas frequented by Westerners, such as tourist sites, hotels, restaurants, grocery stores, and other frequently visited areas.
 U.S. citizens are urged to maintain a high level of vigilance and be aware of their surroundings.

 U.S. citizens remain vulnerable to kidnappings and terrorist attacks, especially when in transit to and from residences or workplaces.
 All U.S. citizens are reminded to vary their routes and times, remain vigilant, report suspicious incidents to the Embassy, lock car windows and doors, and carry a cell phone.
 Throughout the country, U.S. citizens are urged to exercise particular caution at locations where large groups of expatriates have gathered.
-Over the last several months, AQAP and criminal gangs allied with AQAP have successfully kidnapped multiple Westerners throughout Yemen, including within the capital city of Sanaa.
+In recent months, AQAP and criminal gangs allied with AQAP have successfully kidnapped multiple Westerners throughout Yemen, including within the capital city.
+In September 2013 a U.S. citizen was kidnapped in the heart of Sanaa.
 Local and international media reported the kidnapping of a British NGO worker and a British employee of an oil company in February 2014.
-As of April 2014, their whereabouts remain unknown.
-On December 21, 2012, AQAP militants kidnapped three Westerners in the governmental and commercial center of Sanaa.
-A Norwegian national working for the United Nations was abducted on January 15, 2012 in the Hadda neighborhood of Sanaa.
-Tribesmen also released six U.N. aid workers in Yemen in early February 2012, two days after they were kidnapped, to secure the release of a prisoner.

 The Iranian government continues to support the Houthi rebel movement, and the Houthis publicly espouse an anti-American agenda.
 As reported in local and international media, in late January 2013, Yemeni security forces seized an Iranian boat bound for Yemen containing weapons, explosives, and money for the rebels.